Maluw Adhil Urngu Padanu Mamuy Moesik (Legends from the deep sitting peacefully on the waters)

 Marjetica Potrč

 Marjetica Potrč is an artist and architect based in Ljubljana, Slovenia.
-Marjetica’s practice includes drawing series, architectural case studies and public art projects.
-Her on-site projects are characterised by participatory design and a concern with sustainable solutions.
-These projects often centre around infrastructure and resources such as water and soil.
-Her work emphasises individual and community empowerment, problem-solving tools, and strategies for the future that transcend neoliberal agreement and testify to the failures of Modernism.
+Her works include drawing series, architectural case studies, and public-art projects.
+Her onsite projects are characterised by participatory design and a concern with sustainable solutions.
+They often centre around infrastructure and resources, such as water and soil.
+Her work emphasises individual and community empowerment, and problem-solving tools and strategies for the future that transcend neoliberal agreement and testify to the failures of modernism.

 Ray Woods

-Ray Woods is a Wiradjuri man dedicated to caring for country, primarily the land and waters along the Murrumbidgee and Galari (Lachlan) Rivers around Hay.
-Ray’s practice is as a collaborative film maker working with Bernard Sullivan and others to create videos that share understanding about Country and his concerns for it.
-Previous collaborative projects include the film Yindyamarra Yambuwan and exhibitions at Wagga Art Gallery, Burambabirra Yindyamarra: Sharing Respect (2016) and Ngiyanggarang: Beginning a conversation in the morning to awaken others (2018).
+Ray Woods is a Wiradjuri man dedicated to caring for Country, primarily the land and waters along the Murrumbidgee and Galari (Lachlan) Rivers around Hay.
+He makes videos with Bernard Sullivan and others to share his understanding about Country and his concerns for it.
+His collaborative projects include the film Yindyamarra Yambuwan and exhibitions at Wagga Art Gallery, Burambabirra Yindyamarra: Sharing Respect (2016) and Ngiyanggarang: Beginning a Conversation in the Morning to Awaken Others (2018).

-Ray Woods is a Wiradjuri man dedicated to caring for country, primarily the land and waters along the Murrumbidgee and Galari (Lachlan) Rivers around Hay.
-Ray’s practice is as a collaborative film maker working with Bernard Sullivan and others to create videos that share understanding about Country and his concerns for it.
-Previous collaborative projects include the film Yindyamarra Yambuwan and exhibitions at Wagga Art Gallery, Burambabirra Yindyamarra: Sharing Respect (2016) and Ngiyanggarang: Beginning a conversation in the morning to awaken others (2018).
+Ray Woods is a Wiradjuri man dedicated to caring for Country, primarily the land and waters along the Murrumbidgee and Galari (Lachlan) Rivers around Hay.
+He makes videos with Bernard Sullivan and others to share his understanding about Country and his concerns for it.
+His collaborative projects include the film Yindyamarra Yambuwan and exhibitions at Wagga Art Gallery, Burambabirra Yindyamarra: Sharing Respect (2016) and Ngiyanggarang: Beginning a Conversation in the Morning to Awaken Others (2018).

 Ray Woods